24-PAWSD-Office

 This amount is a tiny fraction of the raw water available to be treated for our community.
 PAWSD has diversion water rights — the right to divert water from area rivers and streams — that amount to more than 46,000 acre-feet annually.
 That's more that 30 times the amount of water we sell to residents and businesses each year.
 Additionally, our existing reservoirs can store more than 4,000 acre-feet, which is enough to serve District customers for more than two years, even if we received not a single drop of rain or flake of snow for two years.

-The Dry Gulch Reservoir that SJWCD has been planning to construct on the Ranch property would increase the community's water storage from 4,000 acre-feet to 15,000 acre-feet... enough water storage to serve the Archuleta County community for 10 years without a drop of precipitation.
-SJWCD — with annual tax revenues of about $160,000 a year — is no closer to actually constructing a $357 million reservoir than they were in 2008.
+The Dry Gulch Reservoir that SJWCD has been planning to construct on the Ranch property would increase the community's water storage from 4,000 acre-feet to 15,000 acre-feet — equal to about 10 years of PAWSD water sales.

 PAWSD looks forward to relieving our residential and business customers of a $500,000-per-year financial burden by selling the Running Iron Ranch — the planned site for a reservoir the community doesn't need, cannot afford, and shows no sign of ever being built.